greg-raven/Uncommon-Sense/_posts/2016-06-10-no-incentives-in-socialism.md

 ---
-title: 'No incentives in socialism'
+title: "No incentives in socialism"
 layout: post
 categories:
 - education